Skip to main content

 }

-• This method is responsible for storing any action specific data related to the action in the LMS database.
+• This method is responsible for storing data related to the Action in the LMS database.

-• Each Action must store its own data can that can be referenced later.
+• Each Action must store its own data that can be referenced later.

 #[\Override]